david672orford/russian-language-list/for-instructors/stock-material.md

 ---
-title_img: ../assets/images/prokudin-gorskii-04842-1200x500.jpg
+description: List of stock material for creating Russian language lessons
+image: /assets/images/prokudin-gorskii-04842-1200x500.jpg
-title_alt: Two men and a boat with a little log building and lake in background
+image_alt: Two men and a boat with a little log building and lake in background
+image_credit: Prokudin-Gorskii
 ---
 ## Stock Material for Lessons